Welcome to the City of Big Lake Election Page!

 State Primary and General Election Information for Voters

-When voting at the Primary Election – The State, Legislative, and Federal Offices are arranged in partisan format.
+When voting at the Primary Election (August of even numbered years) – The State, Legislative, and Federal Offices are arranged in partisan format.
 On the partisan formal ballot, a voter must vote for candidates of only one political party.
 Voting outside of a political party will result in a spoiled ballot.
 None of the votes cast on a spoiled ballot are counted.
 Voters must adhere to the instructions advising the number of candidates that votes can be cast for under each office.
 County and Judicial Offices are non-partisan positions on this ballot.

 Where to Vote in the City of Big Lake